Death of Sushant Singh Rajput

-On 14 June 2020, Indian actor Sushant Singh Rajput was found dead, hanging from the ceiling fan at his home in Bandra, Mumbai, aged 34.
-The cause of death was ruled to have been suicide and the official postmortem reports concluded Rajput died of asphyxia due to hanging.
-The Mumbai Police launched an investigation into the death, which was the subject of widespread speculation and rumours.
+On 14 June 2020, Indian actor Sushant Singh Rajput was found dead at his room in Bandra, Mumbai, aged 34.
+The cause of death was ruled as suicide, with official postmortem reports confirming Rajput died of asphyxia due to hanging.
+The Mumbai Police launched an investigation into the death, which had become a subject of widespread speculation and rumours.

+The case was handed to the Central Bureau of Investigation, who filed a closure report on 22 March 2025 ruling out foul play.

 Timeline

-A week prior to his suicide, Rajput had searched on the Internet three subjects multiple times: Disha Salian, who he had worked with on some projects and who had died about a week before him; news reports containing his own name; and information about a mental illness.
+A week before his suicide, Rajput had searched for three subjects multiple times on the Internet: Disha Salian, who he had worked with on some projects and who had died about a week before him; news reports containing his own name; and information about a mental illness.

 On 13 June 2020, the night before his death, Rajput retired to his bedroom after dinner.
-At around 2 a.m. on Sunday, 14 June he made two phone calls, one to Bollywood actress Rhea Chakraborty and another to television actor Mahesh Shetty.
-Neither call was answered.
+At around 2 a.m. on Sunday, 14 June, he made two phone calls; one to Bollywood actress Rhea Chakraborty and another to television actor Mahesh Shetty.
+However, neither call was answered.
 Rajput then woke up early that morning.
-Some time after, he Googled information about "schizophrenia", "bipolar disorder" and "painless death".
+Sometime later, he searched for information on "schizophrenia", "bipolar disorder" and "painless death" using Google.

 Two of Rajput's friends were living with him.
-In the morning of 14 June, he spoke to his sister over the telephone at around 9 a.m. and an hour later he had a glass of juice and his tablets.
+On the morning of 14 June, he spoke to his sister over the telephone at around 9 a.m. and an hour later, he had a glass of juice and his tablets.
 At around 11:30 a.m., his cook knocked several times on the door of his room, to confirm the menu for the day.
 He and Rajput's friends received no response.
-They then called a key-maker to open the door, following which they called Rajput's sister and the police.
+They then called a locksmith to open the door, after which they called Rajput's sister and the police.
 He was found hanging from the ceiling fan.
 No suicide note was recovered.

-The Indian Express reported that the Mumbai Police said the actor had shown symptoms of clinical depression and was consulting a psychiatrist.
+The Indian Express reported that the Mumbai Police said the actor had shown symptoms of clinical depression and was consulting a psychiatrist since some time.
 Times Now reported that medical papers and anti-depressant pills were found in his house.